raimohanska/Monads/README.md

 My presentation is [here](http://raimohanska.github.io/Monads).

-There are ready [examples](examples/README.md) in Haskell and Javascript.
+There are ready [examples](examples) in Haskell and Javascript.

-The assignments for the workshop can be found in the `assignments` directory.
+The Haskell assignments for my monad workshop can be found [here](assignments/haskell).

 Work hard and have fun!